Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/assessment/CLI/Assessment-SKU-AzureSQLMI-using-CLI.md

     The config file can be passed to the cmdlet in the following way.

-    ```PowerShell
+    ```powershell
     az datamigration performance-data-collection --config-file-path "C:\Users\user\document\config.json"
     ```

     > [!TIP]
+    > Collect as much data as you want, then stop the process.
-    > You can look into the output folder to find a CSV file that also gives the details of the performance data collected.
+    > You can look into the output folder (**C:\temp\output**) to find a CSV file that also gives the details of the performance data collected.

-    Learn more about using [CLI to perform data collection](https://github.com/Azure-Samples/data-migration-sql/blob/main/CLI/sql-server-sku-recommendation.md#performance-data-collection-using-connection-string)
+    Learn more about using [CLI to perform data collection](https://github.com/Azure-Samples/data-migration-sql/blob/main/CLI/sql-server-sku-recommendation.md)

 ### Get SKU Recommendation